The best music producers of all time

 Who are the people behind the greatest tunes of all time?
 Radio X salutes the producers who changed the world.

 Eno started his musical career playing with glam pioneers Roxy Music, but left after their second album to pursue a solo career.
-For the rest of the 1970s he worked on his own “ambient” music and became the ideas man and collaborator for artists such as Robert Fripp, Talking Heads, Devo and David Bowie’s “Berlin” period.
+For the rest of the 1970s he worked on his own “ambient” music and became the ideas man and collaborator for artists such as Robert Fripp, Talking Heads and Devo.
+While Tony Visconti actually produced David Bowie’s “Berlin” trilogy, it was Eno's input that inspired the superstar to explore new sonic landscapes.
 His unique, analytical style unlocked new ideas in bands like James, Coldplay and U2, who owed the second half of their career to Eno’s influence on the Achtung Baby album.

 Best production: U2 - Zoo Station